 This chapter proposes a series of practical reforms, designed to work within the existing structure of higher education.
 The underlying assumption is that higher education in Connecticut is best served by allowing the natural forces of the market to determine the direction of growth and development.
 Minimal government interference will mean the greatest amount of choice and the highest quality of education for students in the state.

 Michels, Steven, "The Challenge of Higher Education" (2005).
-Government, Politics & Global Studies Faculty Publications.
-Paper 7.
+Political Science & Global Affairs Faculty Publications.
+7.